ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

-evilRefererPath | Referer file inclusion strings that can allow users to pull in files that should not be a part of a web server. evilRequestPath | Request file inclusion strings that can allow users to pull in files that should not be a part of a web server. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fakeBot | The fake bot has a real user agent but comes from a non-official server location. fraudOrders | Fraudulent orders. fraudVoip | Unauthorized use of paid communication services charged to someone who isn't expecting it. goodBot | Good bots to be whitelisted. hacking | Attempts to probe or exploit the cms or installed web applications. human | User is a human (not a robot). iotTargeted | Abuse was targeted at an "Internet of Things" type device. openProxy | Open proxy, open relay, vpn or Tor exit node. phishing | Phishing websites and/or email.
+evilRefererPath | Referer file inclusion strings that can allow users to pull in files that should not be a part of a web server. evilRequestPath | Request file inclusion strings that can allow users to pull in files that should not be a part of a web server. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fraudOrders | Fraudulent orders. fraudVoip | Unauthorized use of paid communication services charged to someone who isn't expecting it. hacking | Attempts to probe or exploit the cms or installed web applications. iotTargeted | Abuse was targeted at an "Internet of Things" type device. openProxy | Open proxy, open relay, vpn or Tor exit node. phishing | Phishing websites and/or email.